 Procedures:

-The Consultant will prepare six copies of a proposed Change Order or written amendment and transmit such with the Consultant’s written recommendation (Change Order only) and request to the Contractor for signature.
+The Consultant will prepare an electronic copy of a proposed Change Order or written amendment and transmit such with the Consultant’s written recommendation (Change Order only) and request to the Contractor for signature.

-The Contractor shall, within 5 Working Days of receipt of the proposed Change Order, either: (i) promptly sign the copies, retaining one for its file, and return the remaining five copies to the Consultant for execution by the Region, or (ii) return the unsigned five copies with a written justification for not executing the Change Order.
+The Contractor shall, within 5 Working Days of receipt of the proposed Change Order, either: (i) promptly sign the copy and return it to the Consultant for execution by the Region, or (ii) return the unsigned copy with a written justification for not executing the Change Order.

-The Consultant will, within 5 Working Days of receipt of the signed copies from the Contractor, promptly forward the Consultant’s written recommendation and partially executed five copies for the Region’s signature, or if the Contractor fails to execute the Change Order or written amendment, the Consultant will promptly so notify the Region and transmit the Contractor’s justification to the Region.
+The Consultant will, within 5 Working Days of receipt of the signed copies from the Contractor, promptly forward the Consultant’s written recommendation and partially executed copy for the Region’s signature, or if the Contractor fails to execute the Change Order or written amendment, the Consultant will promptly so notify the Region and transmit the Contractor’s justification to the Region.

 Upon receipt of the Contractor-executed Change Order or written amendment, the Region will, within 5 Working Days of receipt, either:

-Execute the Change Order or written amendment, retaining one copy for its file and returning four copies to the Consultant, or
+Execute the Change Order or written amendment return a signed copy to the Consultant, or

-Return to the Consultant the unsigned copies with a written justification for not executing the Change Order or written amendment.
+Return to the Consultant the unsigned copy with a written justification for not executing the Change Order or written amendment.

-Upon receipt of the Region-executed Change Order or written amendment, the Consultant will transmit two copies to the Contractor, one copy to the Region’s project representative or other field representative, and retain one copy, or if the Region fails to execute the Change Order or written amendment, the Consultant will promptly so notify the Contractor and transmit the Region’s justification to the Contractor.
+Upon receipt of the Region-executed Change Order or written amendment, the Consultant will transmit an electronic copy to the Contractor, the Region’s project representative or other field representative, and retain one copy, or if the Region fails to execute the Change Order or written amendment, the Consultant will promptly so notify the Contractor and transmit the Region’s justification to the Contractor.

 Upon receipt of the Region-executed Change Order, the Contractor shall promptly: